Miniature vacuum pump created using 3D printing

-Newswise — Mass spectrometers are extremely precise chemical analyzers that have many applications, from evaluating the safety of drinking water to detecting toxins in a patient’s blood.
-But building an inexpensive, portable mass spectrometer that could be deployed in remote locations remains a challenge, partly due to the difficulty of miniaturizing the vacuum pump it needs to operate.
+Constructing a low-cost, portable mass spectrometer capable of being utilized in remote areas remains challenging due to the intricacy of downsizing the essential vacuum pump, despite the fact that mass spectrometers are highly accurate chemical analyzers with various applications, such as examining the safety of drinking water and identifying toxins in a patient's bloodstream.

-MIT researchers utilized additive manufacturing to take a major step toward solving this problem.
-They 3D printed a miniature version of a type of vacuum pump, known as a peristaltic pump, that is about the size of a human fist.
+By using additive manufacturing, MIT scientists have made a significant stride towards addressing this issue.
+They have created a miniature edition of a peristaltic pump, a type of vacuum pump, with 3D printing technology, which is roughly the size of a human fist.

-Their pump can create and maintain a vacuum that has an order of magnitude lower pressure than another type of commonly used pump.
-The unique design, which can be printed in one pass on a multimaterial 3D printer, prevents fluid or gas from leaking while minimizing heat from friction during the pumping process.
-This increases the lifetime of the device.
+This pump is capable of generating and sustaining a vacuum with a pressure level that is ten times lower than that of another commonly used pump.
+Its distinctive construction, which can be 3D printed in a single pass using a multimaterial printer, inhibits fluid or gas leakage while also reducing the heat produced by friction during the pumping process.
+As a result, the device's lifespan is extended.

-This pump could be incorporated into a portable mass spectrometer used to monitor soil contamination in isolated parts of the world, for instance.
-The device could also be ideal for use in geological survey equipment bound for Mars, since it would be cheaper to launch the lightweight pump into space.
+The miniature peristaltic pump holds great potential for integration into portable mass spectrometers that are deployed to monitor soil contamination in remote regions of the world.
+Moreover, it could be an ideal component of geological survey equipment bound for Mars as it is lightweight and less expensive to launch into space.

-“We are talking about very inexpensive hardware that is also very capable.
-With mass spectrometers, the 500-pound gorilla in the room has always been the issue of pumps.
-What we have shown here is groundbreaking, but it is only possible because it is 3D-printed.
-If we wanted to do this the standard way, we wouldn’t have been anywhere close,” says Luis Fernando Velásquez-García, a principal scientist in MIT’s Microsystems Technology Laboratories (MTL) and senior author of a paper describing the new pump.
+Luis Fernando Velásquez-García, the senior author of the paper describing the new pump, and a principal scientist in MIT's Microsystems Technology Laboratories (MTL), stated that the innovative 3D-printed peristaltic pump is a game-changer for mass spectrometers due to its exceptional capabilities and affordability.
+The problem of pumps has always been a major hurdle in the development of mass spectrometers.
+However, he added that this breakthrough is only possible because of 3D printing technology.
+If they had gone about it the conventional way, they wouldn't have achieved anything close to this level of success.

-Velásquez-García is joined on the paper by lead author Han-Joo Lee, a former MIT postdoc; and Jorge Cañada Pérez-Sala, an electrical engineering and computer science graduate student.
-The paper appears today in Additive Manufacturing.
+In addition to Luis Fernando Velásquez-García, the paper's senior author, the team included Han-Joo Lee, a former postdoctoral researcher at MIT, and Jorge Cañada Pérez-Sala, a graduate student in electrical engineering and computer science.
+The paper, which was published today, can be found in Additive Manufacturing.

 Pump problems

-As a sample is pumped through a mass spectrometer, it is hit with an electric charge to turn its atoms into ions.
-An electromagnetic field manipulates these ions in a vacuum so their masses can be determined.
-This information can be used to identify the molecules in the sample.
-Maintaining the vacuum is key because if the ions collide with gas molecules from the air, their dynamics will change.
+In a mass spectrometer, a sample is pumped through the device and then subjected to an electric charge to transform its atoms into ions.
+An electromagnetic field is then utilized to manipulate these ions in a vacuum to determine their masses, enabling the identification of the molecules present in the sample.
+The vacuum is critical to maintain because if the ions come into contact with gas molecules from the atmosphere, their behavior will be altered, leading to inaccurate results.

-Peristaltic pumps are commonly used to move fluids or gases that would contaminate the pump’s components, such as reactive chemicals.
-The substance is entirely contained within a flexible tube that is looped around a set of rollers.
-The rollers squeeze the tube against its housing as they rotate.
-The pinched parts of the tube expand in the wake of the rollers, creating a vacuum that draws the liquid or gas through the tube.
+Peristaltic pumps are frequently employed to transfer fluids or gases that could taint the pump's components, such as reactive chemicals.
+The substance is entirely enclosed within a flexible tube that is wrapped around a set of rollers.
+The rollers grip the tube against its housing while rotating, compressing it.
+The compressed portions of the tube widen in the rollers' wake, creating a vacuum that draws the fluid or gas through the tube.

-While the pumps do create a vacuum, design problems have limited their use in mass spectrometers.
-The tube material redistributes when force is applied by the rollers, leading to gaps that cause leaks.
-This problem can be overcome by operating the pump rapidly, forcing the fluid through faster than it can leak out.
-But this causes excessive heat that damages the pump, and the gaps remain.
-To fully seal the tube and create the vacuum needed for a mass spectrometer, the mechanism must exert additional force to squeeze the bulged areas, causing more damage, explains Velásquez-García.
+Despite creating a vacuum, design issues have hindered the application of peristaltic pumps in mass spectrometers.
+When the rollers apply force to the tube, the tube material tends to shift, resulting in gaps that lead to leaks.
+While this problem can be resolved by operating the pump at high speeds, which forces the fluid to move faster than it can escape, it generates excessive heat that damages the pump, and the gaps persist.
+To create the vacuum required for a mass spectrometer and completely seal the tube, additional force must be applied to squeeze the bulging areas, causing more damage, according to Velásquez-García.

 An additive solution

-He and his team rethought the peristaltic pump design from the bottom up, looking for ways they could use additive manufacturing to make improvements.
-First, by using a multimaterial 3D printer, they were able to make the flexible tube out of a special type of hyperelastic material that can withstand a huge amount of deformation.
+Velásquez-García and his team approached the peristaltic pump design in a new way, exploring how they could leverage additive manufacturing to enhance it.
+To begin, they utilized a multimaterial 3D printer to manufacture the flexible tube from a unique hyperelastic material capable of enduring significant deformation.

-Then, through an iterative design process, they determined that adding notches to the walls of the tube would reduce the stress on the material when squeezed.
-With notches, the tube material does not need to redistribute to counteract the force from the rollers.
+The team then engaged in an iterative design process and discovered that incorporating notches into the walls of the tube would lower the stress on the material when squeezed.
+When notches are present, the tube material does not need to shift to counterbalance the force from the rollers.

-The precision afforded by 3D printing enabled the researchers to produce the exact notch size needed to eliminate the gaps.
-They were also able to vary the tube’s thickness so the walls are stronger in areas where connectors attach, further reducing stress on the material.
+Thanks to the precision offered by 3D printing, the scientists could create the ideal notch size required to eliminate the gaps.
+Moreover, they were able to adjust the thickness of the tube, making the walls stronger in locations where connectors attach, further reducing material stress.

-Using a multimaterial 3D printer, they printed the entire tube in one pass, which is important since postassembly can introduce defects that can cause leaks.
-To do this, they had to find a way to print the narrow, flexible tube vertically while preventing it from wobbling during the process.
-In the end, they created a lightweight structure that stabilizes the tube during printing but can be easily peeled off later without damaging the device.
+The researchers printed the complete tube in a single step with a multimaterial 3D printer.
+This is significant because post-assembly can introduce faults that can cause leaks.
+However, printing the narrow, flexible tube vertically posed a challenge, as it had to be kept from wobbling during the printing process.
+Ultimately, the team developed a lightweight structure that supports the tube throughout printing but can be easily removed without causing any harm to the device.

 “One of the key advantages of using 3D printing is that it allows us to aggressively prototype.
 If you do this work in a clean room, where a lot of these miniaturized pumps are made, it takes a lot of time.
 If you want to make a change, you have to start the entire process over.
 In this case, we can print our pump in a matter of hours, and every time it can be a new design,” Velásquez-García says.